0davidog/CI_PP5_VideoDrome/README.md

 <em>[As a shopper, I want to be able to add items to my shopping basket so that I can purchase multiple products in one transaction.](https://github.com/0davidog/VideoDrome/issues/9)</em>

+Once set on a product, users need only click the 'add to basket' link that appears with the product on both the all videos view and video detail view.

 #### Basket View

 <em>[As a shopper, I want to be able to view and edit the contents of my shopping cart before proceeding to checkout so that I can be sure of my final purchase decision.](https://github.com/0davidog/VideoDrome/issues/10)</em>

+Once items have been added to basket, users have the ability to edit the quantity or remove any of the basket items.

 ### Checkout App

 <em>[As a shopper, I want to be able to securely check out and provide shipping and payment information so that I may purchase items with ease and confidence.](https://github.com/0davidog/VideoDrome/issues/15)</em>

+Users can checkout securely thanks to Stripe integration.

 ### Customer App